ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 #### Improvements

-##### Improved configurable variables to support xml types through TOML syntax
+##### Improved Configurable Variables to Support XML Types Through TOML Syntax

-The `configurable` feature is improved to support variables with xml types through the TOML syntax.
+The `configurable` feature is improved to support variables with XML types through the TOML syntax.

-For example, if the xml typed configurable variables are defined in the following way,
+For example, if the XML-typed configurable variables are defined in the following way,

 ``` ballerina
 configurable xml xmlVar = ?;
 ```
-The values can be provided in `Config.toml` as follows,
+the values can be provided in the `Config.toml` file as follows.

 ```toml
 xmlVar = "<book><name>Sherlock Holmes</name></book>"
 ```

-##### Improved configurable variables to support additional fields and rest fields for records
+##### Improved Configurable Variables to Support Additional Fields and Rest Fields for Records

 The `configurable` feature is improved to support additional fields and rest fields in record variables through the TOML syntax.